 The Young Orators Club trains and empowers teachers and education officers in public schools with simple activities and practical strategies that create regular opportunities for all children to practice communication and speaking skills.
 We partner with district education departments, onboard government schools across the district, and work with students from Grades 3 to 8.
 One to two teachers from each school are trained two to three times during the academic year.

-Primary schools conduct two YOC periods each week, while high schools conduct one.
+Primary schools conduct two YOC periods each week, while high schools conduct one, each lasting 45 minutes.
 Students engage in Picture Talk, Show & Tell, Conversation, and Role Play activities.
-Implementation is further supported through refresher trainings, school visits, classroom observations, feedback coaching, district reviews, and student showcases.
+Implementation is supported through refresher trainings, school visits, classroom observations, feedback coaching, district reviews, and student showcases.

 YOC was launched as a pre-pilot project in 2-3 public schools of Narayanept district, Telangana in 2023 and by looking at the impact and growth it was expanded across Narayanpet and Vikarabad districts in Telangana, India in 2024.
 The program was spread through strong evidence and collaboration with district administrations, school leadership, and local education officers.